This guide is meant to teach you how to propagate leadplant (Amorpha canescens) and hopefully make it easier for you to sell them at your own nursery.

 Leadplant (Amorpha canescens) is a fragrant zone 2 perennial shrub native to North America.

-It has small, green, feathery leaves and spikes covered with small blueish-purple flowers.
-The anthers (part that holds the pollen) are bright gold giving the flower beautiful contrast.
+It also has long spikes covered with small blueish-purple flowers.
+The anthers (the part that holds the pollen) are bright gold giving the flower beautiful contrast.

 These flowers are not only appealing to our eyes but also to many insects.
 Planting these in your garden will attract beneficial insects like bees, moths, butterflies and act as an eco-friendly pest control.

 Fun Fact: Leadplant roots are very deep, they can grow as deep as 15 feet!
 This makes them very resistant to fires and drought.

 Leadplant looks wonderful in meadows, or on land borders since they are great windbreaks and help control soil erosion.

 Did you know leadplant is one of the few plants to naturally add nitrogen to the soil?
 Plants use nitrogen to make their proteins, amino acids, and even their very DNA.